petr7555/bachelors_thesis_accounting_ocr/README.md

 - `npm run loki:update:rn` to create reference images
 - `npm run loki:test:rn` to create new images and compare them with the reference images
 - ⚠️ set `const VISUAL_TESTS = true;` in `index.js`, this reduces flakiness
-- ⚠️ there is still a lot of flakiness, many elements interfere the snapshots
+- ⚠️ there is still a lot of flakiness, many elements interfere with the snapshots

 #### Run visual regression Loki tests for Web: